numericgraphics/speed-puzzle-mobile/README.md

-# Welcome to my DnD list test
+# Welcome the Speed puzzle Mobile Version

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 This Project use the Continuous Native Generation [`CNG`](https://docs.expo.dev/workflow/continuous-native-generation/).